FoalTS/foal/docs/docs/architecture/configuration.md

 Configuration values can also be set or overridden for a specific environment using the filename syntax: `config/<environment-name>.{json|yml|js}`.
 If no value is assigned to `NODE_ENV`, the environment considered is *development*.

-> The environment name can be supplied in two ways in Foal: via the `NODE_ENV` environment variable or via `FOAL_ENV`.
+> The environment name can be provided in two ways in Foal: via the `NODE_ENV` environment variable or via `FOAL_ENV`.
 If both of these variables are set, then the value of `FOAL_ENV` is used by the configuration system.

 ### Reserved Parameters